-- 15.1 A meeting of parents must be called at least two weeks before the departure date before the longer excursions so that parents are able, on the one hand to be given information and on the other, are able to inform the organiser of any problems with their children.

-- 15.2 A record should be kept of any questions raised and answers provided at such meetings.
-In particular, details must be given concerning fire drills and procedures for taking pupils into towns.

-- 15.3 Parents must be told exactly how pupils will contact staff should one of their group become ill or get lost.

-- 15.4 Staff are required to be on hand at all times to deal with any unforeseen accident.

-- 15.5 The following checklist should be followed:

-- Date of visit

-- Time of departure and return

-- Name of Travel Company and mode of transport

-- Names of leader, deputy and other staff

-- Objectives of the visit
+- 15.1 A meeting of parents must be called at least two weeks before the departure date before the longer excursions so that parents are able, on the one hand to be given information and on the other, are able to inform the organiser of any problems with their children. - 15.2 A record should be kept of any questions raised and answers provided at such meetings.
+In particular, details must be given concerning fire drills and safety procedures. - 15.3 Parents must be told exactly how pupils will contact staff should one of their group become ill or get lost. - 15.4 Staff are required to be on hand at all times to deal with any unforeseen accident. - 15.5 The following checklist should be followed: - Date of visit - Time of departure and return - Name of Travel Company and mode of transport - Names of leader, deputy and other staff - Purpose and Aims of the visit - Itinerary - How assessed risks will be managed - Supervision of pupils - Safety procedures (e.g. fire drills) - Standards and expectations of behaviour and conduct - Insurance cover - Clothing and equipment - Details of information required from parents and what they will be asked to consent to (e.g. use of swimming pool if relevant.) - Amount of money to be taken by pupils - On exchange visits, the details of host families - Destination details with full address and telephone numbers - Correct completion of details on pupils' medical forms - How parents will be informed of arrival at destination.
+This should be by telephone, social media or email.

-- Itinerary

-- How assessed risks will be managed

-- Supervision of pupils

-- Fire drills

-- Standards of behaviour

-- Insurance cover

-- Clothing and equipment

-- Details of information required from parents and what they will be asked to consent to (e.g. use of swimming pool if relevant.)

-- Amount of money to be taken by pupils

-- On exchange visits, the details of host families

-- Destination details with full address and telephone numbers

-- Correct completion of details on pupils' medical forms

-- How parents will be informed of arrival at destination.
-This should be by telephone or postcard and parents informed accordingly.